aspose-pdf/Aspose.PDF-Documentation/net/get-started/docker/_index.md

 ### Generate PDF document using ASP.NET Core Web App in Windows container

-In this example we will the same code as in previos example
+In this example, we will the same code as in the previous example.

 1. Create `images` folder in `wwwroot` folder and put image `logo.png`.
 You can use download this image from [here](/pdf/net/docker/logo.png)
 1. Replace code in `HomeController.cs` with snippet above.